zentralpro/zentral-terraform-gcp/README.md

 #### General overview

 A custom VPC is used with two subnets on 2 different zones.
 Firewall rules are configured to filter the connections to the different instances based on their network tags.
+We benefit from the [default authentication and encryption](https://cloud.google.com/docs/security/encryption-in-transit#virtual_machine_to_virtual_machine) of communication between VMs on a GCP VPC.

 The instances do not have public IP addresses.
 A NAT router is used to give them access to the Internet.
 The IP addresses used by this router can optionaly be managed by Terraform.
 If not, they are automatically managed by GCP.
 These addresses are the ones used for example by the Splunk store worker to connect to the Splunk HEC.